 - 10.5 Attach the syringe-syringe valve assembly to the syringe valve on the purging device.
-Open the syringe valves and inject the sample into the purging chamber. - 10.6 Close both valves and purge the sample for 11.0 ± 0.1 minute at ambient temperature. - 10.7 After the 11-minute purge time, attach the trap to the chromatograph, adjust the purge and trap system to the desorb mode (Figure 4), and begin to temperature program the gas chromatograph.
+Open the syringe valves and inject the sample into the purging chamber. - 10.6 Close both valves and purge the sample for 12.0 ± 0.1 minute at ambient temperature. - 10.7 After the 12-minute purge time, disconnect the purging device from the trap.
+Dry the trap by maintaining a flow of 40 mL/min of dry purge gas through it for six minutes (Figure 4).
+If the purging device has no provision for bypassing the purger for this step, a dry purger should be inserted into the device to minimize moisture in the gas.
+Attach the trap to the chromatograph, adjust the purge and trap system to the desorb mode (Figure 5), and begin to temperature program the gas chromatograph.
 Introduce the trapped materials to the GC column by rapidly heating the trap to 180°C while backflushing the trap with an inert gas between 20 and 60 mL/min for four minutes.
-If rapid heating of the trap cannot be achieved, the GC column must be used as a secondary trap by cooling it to 30°C (subambient temperature, if poor peak geometry or random retention time problems persist) instead of the initial program temperature of 45°C. - 10.8 While the trap is being desorbed into the gas chromatograph, empty the purging chamber using the sample introduction syringe.
+If rapid heating of the trap cannot be achieved, the GC column must be used as a secondary trap by cooling it to 30°C (subambient temperature, if poor peak geometry and random retention time problems persist) instead of the initial program temperature of 50°C. - 10.8 While the trap is being desorbed into the gas chromatograph column, empty the purging chamber using the sample introduction syringe.
 Wash the chamber with two 5 mL flushes of reagent water. - 10.9 After desorbing the sample for four minutes, recondition the trap by returning the purge and trap system to the purge mode.
-Wait 15 seconds then close the syringe valve on the purging device to begin gas flow through the trap.
+Wait 15 seconds, then close the syringe valve on the purging device to begin gas flow through the trap.
 The trap temperature should be maintained at 180°C. After approximately seven minutes, turn off the trap heater and open the syringe valve to stop the gas flow through the trap.
 When the trap is cool, the next sample can be analyzed. - 10.10 Identify the parameters in the sample by comparing the retention times of the peaks in the sample chromatogram with those of the peaks in standard chromatograms.
 The width of the retention time window used to make identifications should be based upon measurements of actual retention time variations of standards over the course of a day.
 Three times the standard deviation of a retention time for a compound can be used to calculate a suggested window size; however, the experience of the analyst should weigh heavily in the interpretation of chromatograms. - 10.11 If the response for a peak exceeds the working range of the system, prepare a dilution of the sample with reagent water from the aliquot in the second syringe and reanalyze.